AcalaNetwork/truffle-tutorials/hello-world/README.md

 This creates a `hello_world.js` file in `test` directory and we can start writing the tests.
-If you open the file, you can see that Truffle has already imported our smart contract in the first line of the file, so we can jum pright into writing the tests.
-Fist we will create a `before` action.
+If you open the file, you can see that Truffle has already imported our smart contract in the first line of the file, so we can jump right into writing the tests.
+First we will create a `before` action.
 We require one globally available variable, called `instance`, that will hold the information about the deployed smart contract.
 The `before` action in itself will just make sure that the smart contract is deployed.
 To add it, replace the current `it` block with the following code: